Urban-Analytics-Technology-Platform/demoland-project/README.md

 (Some stuff is also in `/R`, but it's mainly first trials and not currently used in the analysis)

 For your convenience, a yaml file for creating a python environment is available.
-Install via:
+Install using the following code:

 > ```python
-> cd python # name of the folder where the yml is located, if not there yet <br/>
+> cd python # name of the folder where the yml is located, if not there yet
-> conda env create -f env.yml  # generates an environment called "demoland" <br/>
+> conda env create -f env.yml  # generates an environment called "demoland"
 > conda activate demoland # to active the environment